PierreGode/Linux-Active-Directory-join-script/README.md

 NOTICE! if your user is not administrator you MUST edit annd add current user in the ssh-allow section.
 If you current local user is not in the SSH-ALLOW file it will be BANNED from the computer!

-WORK IN PROGRESS. : I will add the ability to choose if you want to dissable SSH-allow,
+Updated. : I will add the ability to choose if you want to dissable SSH-allow,
 note: users in other groups will be able to ssh to the client, but will not have sudo rights.

-WORK IN PROGRESS. :
+Updated. :
 also the ability to choose if clients should have sudo rights or not ( clients will be sudo by default )

 this will make the cleanest setup possible. no @ in names or in home folder home folder will be /home/myad.intra/you
-User name will be only set as "you" without /myad/you or you@myad.intra. just clean. this is to prevent complications for developers when building code after reboot just login with you AD acoount "you" and password... again.. no @ or / is needed, just "user"
+User name will be only set as "you" without /myad/you or you@myad.intra. just clean. this is to prevent complications for developers when building code after reboot just login with you AD account "you" and password... again.. no @ or / is needed, just "user"

 For best security.
 I restricted ssh to domain and administrator users. also clients will only allow login from assigned group ( hostnamesudoers )